Custom Item Textures¶

 For items with more than one model, this allows specifying replacements for each model separately.

-For example: the vanilla bow has four possible textures depending on its state:
+For example, the bow has four possible textures depending on its state:

-If multiple properties files match the same item, the highest weighted one is used (biggest weight number).
-In the event of a tie, the properties filenames are sorted and compared alphabetically.
+If multiple CIT rules match the same item, the highest-weighted one is used (the biggest number).
+In the event of a tie, the properties filenames are compared alphabetically.

 Enchantments¶